-Cryptosporidiosis is an infection of the intestine.
+Cryptosporidiosis is an intestinal infection.
 It can cause severe

 Copyright © Nucleus Medical Media, Inc.